 1

-Understand the concept of venous return: Venous return refers to the flow of blood back to the heart via the veins.
-Factors that affect venous return include blood volume, venous pressure, valve function, and muscular activity.
+Understand that venous return refers to the flow of blood back to the heart through the veins.
+Factors that decrease venous return reduce the amount of blood returning to the heart.

-Analyze the effect of blood volume: Increased blood volume generally increases venous return because more blood is available to flow back to the heart.
-Therefore, this option does not lead to decreased venous return.
+Analyze option (a): An increase in blood volume generally increases venous return because more blood is available to flow back to the heart.

 Verified video answer for a similar problem: